petervflocke/flasksse_rpi/README.md

 {% endfor %}
 ```
 All objects to be updated via Server Side Events process are getting unique IDs from the `Service`dictionary.
-The fixed RPI status screen part is rendered as a 4x6 table, also with respective IDs
+The fixed RPI status screen part is rendered as a 4x6 table, also with respective IDs.

 ```html
   <div class="divTable">